-SO206 Sociology of Death and Dying
+SO206 Sociology of Death and Dying 3 CR

 This course will explore death, dying, and bereavement as well as other losses that we experience in life from a sociological perspective.
 Trends in attitudes, coping, legal and moral issues will be covered from a cultural and historical perspective.
-Course offered On Campus.
-Prerequisites: SO106, EN111.
+Prerequisite: SO106 and EN111.
+Course offered on campus.

-SO209 Family Systems
+SO209 Family Systems 3 CR

 This course is designed to explore America's diverse and changing family systems in terms of structure, function and ethnicity in an attempt to provide both personal and intellectual understanding of the importance of families as the crucibles in which our humanity is born, nurtured, and fulfilled.
 Issues specific to families such as marriage, parenting, divorce, and work are included along with the influences of the economy and social policy on family life.
-Course offered On Campus and Online.
-Prerequisite: SO106, EN111.